Kids Education YouTube Niche: Big Audience, Low CPM, High Volume Required · Stitchr[Stitchr](/ "Home")

 If you have the patience to build slowly and the willingness to publish frequently for 12+ months before significant income arrives, kids education rewards that consistency.
 If you need revenue within 3-4 months, look elsewhere.

-#Niche at a Glance
+[\#](#content-niche-at-a-glance "Permalink")Niche at a Glance

-#Why Kids Education Works for Faceless Channels
+[\#](#content-why-kids-education-works-for-faceless-channels "Permalink")Why Kids Education Works for Faceless Channels

 The format that dominates kids education, colorful animation, clear narration, simple visuals, is exactly what faceless production does well.
 There is no expectation of an on-camera host.
 Parents and children are accustomed to animated content where a friendly voice explains concepts over illustrated scenes.
 Showing your face would actually be unusual in many sub-niches here.